mui/material-ui/docs/data/material/components/text-fields/text-fields.md

 </div>
 ```

-- If you are using the `TextField` component, you just have to provide a unique `id` unless you're using the `TextField` only client side.
+- If you are using the Text Field component, you just have to provide a unique `id` unless you're using the Text Field only client side.
-  Until the UI is hydrated `TextField` without an explicit `id` will not have associated labels.
+  Until the UI is hydrated Text Field without an explicit `id` will not have associated labels.
 - If you are composing the component:

 ```jsx